 When you try a new recipe, it’s quite helpful to read it a couple of times beforehand and visualise the different steps, so when you actually do it you will have it already memorised and it will flow more easily.
 Also, it’s always nice to have some music on.

 1 thing no one should ever do in the kitchen?

 There should be no rules in the kitchen, aside from the safety ones!
 Keep your kids away from the oven and have pan handles facing the inside and just have fun: feel free to experiment in the kitchen, combine flavours, swap one thing for another, taste everything!

-We want you try our gnocchi recipe!
+This gnocchi recipe is easy peasy to make and !
 It’s super easy to make and the kids will love getting their hands sticky while mixing the dough.
 It’s basically play dough, but you can eat it!

 - Potatoes 1kg